OguzPastirmaci/oke-rdma/README.md

 # OKE with RDMA VFs

-This guide assumes you're using an image that has the GPU drivers, OFED drivers, and OKE components pre-installed.
+This guide assumes you're using an Oracle Linux image that has the GPU drivers, OFED drivers, and OKE components pre-installed.

 ### Wait until you see all nodes in the cluster